Bylaws of Dallas Independent Volleyball Association, Inc. (doing business as DIVA)

 M. The Association shall not condone conduct unbecoming a member of the Board of Directors, dereliction of duty or breach of confidentiality on the part of any elected member of the Board of Directors.
 For just cause, an elected member of the Board of Directors may be removed by either:

-Affirmative votes by thirteen (13) members of the Board of Directors are required to approve this action; or
+- Affirmative votes by a majority + two (2) members of the Board of Directors are required to approve this action; or

 These actions shall not reviewable or appealable.